 Remember: In-person events can be a great lead magnet.

-You can collect email addresses in your email database by setting up a booth or table and asking individuals to sign up for their email list in exchange for a free gift or other incentive.
+You can collect email addresses in your email database by setting up a booth or table and asking individuals to sign up for their email list in exchange for a free gift or other incentives.

 It is important to regularly remove individuals from the email list who are no longer active or engaged.
 This can help to improve the overall deliverability and effectiveness of email campaigns.

-A double opt-in process involves requiring individuals to confirm their email address after signing up for an email list.
+A double opt-in process involves requiring individuals to confirm their email addresses after signing up for an email list.
 This can help to reduce the number of incorrect or fake email addresses on the list.

 An email verification service can help to ensure that the email addresses on a business's opt-in list are accurate and deliverable.
 These services check the syntax, domain, and other aspects of an email address to ensure that it is valid.

 Segmenting an opt-in email list can help to personalize emails and increase engagement.
 By dividing the list into smaller groups based on factors such as location, interests, or purchase history, businesses can send targeted and relevant emails that are more likely to be engaged.